-On September 25, 2023, the Company executed the First Amendment to the Second Amended and Restated Credit Agreement with Wells Fargo Bank, National Association (the "Bank"), which provides for a \$10 million line of credit and a maturity date of June 1, 2024.
-On May 30, 2024, the Company executed the Second Amendment to the Second Amended Restated Credit Agreement which extended the maturity date to June 1, 2025 (the "Credit Facility").
+Amendment to the Second Amended and Restated Credit Agreement which provides for a \$10 million line of credit and a maturity date of June 1, 2024 (the "Credit Facility").

 The Company may borrow, repay and reborrow amounts under the Credit Facility until its maturity date, at which time all amounts outstanding under the Credit Facility must be repaid in full.
 Borrowings under the Credit Facility are available for general corporate purposes and working capital.
-The Credit Facility includes a \$3.0 million sublimit for the issuance of standby letters of credit of which \$1.05 million was utilized at December 31, 2024.
+The Credit Facility includes a \$3.0 million sublimit for the issuance of standby letters of credit of which \$1.05 million was utilized at December 31, 2023.
 Borrowings under the Credit Facility will bear interest at the Daily Simple SOFR rate plus a spread of 175 basis points.
 In connection with the amendments to the Credit Agreement, the Company paid bank fees and other expenses, which are being amortized over the remaining term of the Credit Agreement.
 The Company pays a commitment fee of up to 0.5% per annum, payable quarterly, based on the amount of unutilized commitments under the Credit Facility.
-The amortization and commitment fees are included in interest expense in the accompanying consolidated statements of operations and were \$131,000, \$128,000, and \$167,000 during the years ended December 31, 2024, 2023, and 2022, respectively.
-As of December 31, 2024, there were no amounts outstanding under the Credit Agreement.
+The amortization and commitment fees are included in interest expense in the accompanying consolidated statements of operations and were \$128,000 and \$167,000 during the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, there wereno amounts outstanding under the Credit Agreement.